dfabulich/webgl-page-curl/README.md

 Unfortunately, the browser has no API for taking a screenshot of a DOM element, so you'll have to use `html2canvas` to do it. `html2canvas` is simulating a browser; it's rendering may not be a perfect match for the content you want to animate.

 `webgl-page-curl` exports a function `captureScreenshotOfParentElement(element, html2canvas, options = {logging: false})` to take the screenshot.
 It takes the screenshot of the _parent_ of the element you pass, because that way, if the parent element is smaller than the element itself, we'll take a screenshot of that smaller, reduced shape.
-(If your element is the body, then we'll just take a screenshot of the entire page.)
+(If your parent element is the body, then we'll just take a screenshot of the entire page.)

 `html2canvas` returns a `<canvas>` element,